lasinducharith/ballerina-rest-service/README.md

 ## <a name="running-in-intellij"></a> Running in Intellij IDEA
+(This is an optional step to familiarize Ballerina Intellij IDEA Plugin)

-Refer https://github.com/ballerinalang/plugin-intellij/tree/master/getting-started to setup your IntelliJ IDEA environment with Ballerina.
+Refer https://github.com/ballerinalang/plugin-intellij/tree/master/getting-started to setup your IntelliJ IDEA environment for Ballerina.
 Open hello-ballerina project in IntelliJ IDEA and run helloService.bal

 ![alt text](https://github.com/lasinducharith/ballerina-rest-service/raw/master/images/helloService_IDEA.png)